parvezk/datavis-phase3/README.md

 ## Data Visualization Phase 3 Project
 A data visualization project based on the research study by [Associated Press](https://www.ap.org/en-us/) and [Multimer data](http://multimerdata.com/).
-Link to the full report is [here](https://insights.ap.org/industry-trends/report-how-virtual-reality-will-impact-journalism)
+Link to the full report by Associated Press is [here](https://insights.ap.org/industry-trends/report-how-virtual-reality-will-impact-journalism)

 **Get Started:**